PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/pages/posts/aws-summit-2025/content.md

 # My Experience at the AWS Summit in Katowice

 This year, I was once again invited to an AWS event, this time held in Katowice.
-In this post, I'll share my experience and highlights from the summit :slightly_smiling_face:.
+In this post, I'll share my experience and highlights from the summit.

 ---